Industrial motor drives

 Drives also have the capacity to control ramp-up and ramp-down of a motor during start or stop respectively.
 This decreases mechanical stress on motor control applications and improves ride quality in, for example, elevators.

 Motor drives can also be utilized to convert energy from natural and renewable resources like the sun, wind or tides, and transmit it to the electrical network or use it for local consumption.
 In hybrid technologies, motor drives are used to combine conventional energy sources and energy storages to create total energy management solutions.

 IGBT power modules - the heart of the motor drive

 The three major variable frequency designs used in drives are pulse-width modulation (PWM), current source inverter and voltage source inverter.
 The PWM technique is the most common.
 It requires switching the motor drive’s inverter power devices – transistors or insulated-gate bipolar transistors (IGBTs) – on and off many times, to generate the proper root-mean-square (RMS) voltage levels.
 Controlling and varying the width of the pulses is how PWM varies the output frequency and voltage.

 In other words, an IGBT power module functions as an electronic switch where packaged power semiconductors are switching to reach a perfect sinus curve to match the application specifications.
 That makes the choice of power semiconductors and the design of the power module a core discipline in controlling speed and reaching the highest possible energy efficiency of the individual drive.

-Learn more about how Danfoss Silicon Power –an independent business part of the Danfoss Group – works together with automotive, renewables and industrial manufacturers to enable electrification to change our world.
+Learn more about how Danfoss Silicon Power works to optimize electrification, together with automotive, renewables and industrial manufacturers.